sekika/swrcfit/doc/en/setting.md

 to display.
 Default value is 5.

 ```
-# Setting of swrcfit
+# Selection of model
 ```
 This line is a comment.
-It indicates that this is a setting file.
+It indicates that this block is for selection of model.
 GNU Octave language ignores the rest of a line following a sharp sign ("#").

 ```